SegiH/JellyfinPlaylistExporter/README.md

 # JellyfinPlaylistExporter

-This application is a rewrite of my Windows desktop app [Emby and Jellyfin Playlist Exporter](https://github.com/SegiH/Emby-and-Jellyfin-Playlist-Exporter) that can be run online instead of as a Desktop app.
+This application is a rewrite of my C# based Windows desktop app [Emby and Jellyfin Playlist Exporter](https://github.com/SegiH/Emby-and-Jellyfin-Playlist-Exporter) that can be run as a web app, a Windows app or run as a web app on Android.

-This app is 100% client based and does not require a server to run.
-The only connections that are made are to your own media server to get the user accounts, playlists and playlist contents.

-It is very lightweight coming at 273k total size when built.
+It is very lightweight coming at 278k total size when built.

-## Use Online
+## Web app
-You can install Jellyfin Playlist Exporter or use my online link [here](https://segih.github.io/JellyfinPlaylistExporter/):
+You can install build the Jellyfin Playlist Exporter web app using the instructions below or use the [GitHub hosted link](https://segih.github.io/JellyfinPlaylistExporter/):

-## Run on your own Android device
+## Run on Android device
-You can also run this app on your Android device by running a local web server.
+You can also run this app on your Android device by running a local web server that you can get from the Google Play Store.
 I tested this app using the Android app AWebServer but any web server app from the Play Store should work.
-You need to build the app and copy the 2 files in /dist (bundle.js and index.html) to your web server.
+You need to build the web app using the build instructions below and copy the 2 files in /dist (bundle.js and index.html) to your web server root path.
 You will probably need to edit index.html and make sure that the path to bundle.js appears as "/bundle.js", not "/dist/bundle.js".
 This appears twice in index.html!

 ### Usage